15 Types of Black and White Bugs (B&W Insects 2023)

 Eastern Beach Tiger Beetle is a species of beetle found in off-white, gray color.
 Their bodies are striped and show a unique antique pattern.

-If you are curious to see this species through your eyes, visit a beach to see them.
+In case you are curious to see this species through your eyes, you may visit a beach for the sight.
 Their habitat is the biggest reason for their survival in such harsh weather conditions.

 Although there are not many details found on the web, their size varies from 13 to 15mm with a jet-black colored head.